alirezagharahi/d_SBRS/README.md

 - Kwestie
 - Roularta

-The SKNN_D scenario can be tested by using the "diversity" variable in "score_items" function in "cknn.py" file.
-The SKNN_C scenario can be tested by using "cos_Dis_sim" in the "score_items" function in "cknn.py" file.
+The diversification approach can be set in the [main.py](https://github.com/alirezagharahi/d_SBRS/main.py) file.
+For instance "D" refers to divers neighbor/rule approach.

 References: